 Welcome to Full Circle Health’s Behavioral Health Services.
-We are pleased to provide the following services for our patients.

 Behavioral Health Consultation, psychiatric consultation, medication management, and psychotherapy are made available to patients within our clinics as a part of our patients’ overall healthcare.
 The purpose of behavioral health services is to offer patients help when habits, behaviors, stress, worry, or emotional concerns are interfering with their health, happiness and well-being.

 To schedule an appointment, you will need a referral from your doctor.
 There are typically behavioral health providers available at the time of your doctor visit.
 Let your doctor know if you would like to speak with someone.

 Yolanda Gaona is Full Circle Health’s Behavioral Health Program Coordinator.
 She works closely with all of the Behavioral Health Providers.
 She also works closely with our patients to make sure all of their behavioral health needs are met by managing the referral processes, scheduling appointments, and verifying insurances.

 Yolanda enjoys working in a teaching environment and learning right along with Full Circle Health’s resident providers.